bcit-pollination/installation_instructions_pollination/docs/web/mysql_database.md

 7. Set a password for the root user

+8. Choose 'Strong Password Encryption'

-8. MySQL server is now running
+9. MySQL server is now running
 :::note
 You can start the server by running
 `systemctl start mysql`